-In September 2015, the County of San Luis Obispo adopted Ordinance 3307which allows new urban development within the NMMA without imposing a requirement that the development project offset its water demand with a source of supplemental water.
+In September 2015, the County of San Luis Obispo adopted Ordinance 3307 which allows new urban development within the NMMA without imposing a requirement that the development project offset its water demand with a source of supplemental water.
 Instead, Ordinance 3307 requires the project proponent to offset the estimated new water demand of the project through some form of demand offset approved by the County (e.g., plumbing retrofit or participation in a County approved conservation program).
 By not requiring a source of supplemental water to offset project demand, this new County development approval process allows new groundwater uses for new development projects inconsistent with the provisions in the Stipulation applicable to the NMMA water purveyors.
-The development approval process applied through Ordinance 3307 may result in increased demand of groundwater within the NMMA, contrary to the groundwater management efforts the NMMA water purveyors and NMMA TG are implementing.
+The development approval process applied through Ordinance 3307 is concerning as it may allow for increased groundwater production within the NMMA, contrary to the groundwater management efforts of the NMMA water purveyors and NMMA TG.